EternityForest/THUNDERWARS/README.md

 Your DAWN BRIEFING NOTES should be entered into the GENERAL LOG.

+1. 👀 Brief Sweep of the Physical Environment
-1. 🔍 What missions are underway?
+2. 🔍 What missions are underway?
 What’s the next move?
 Review the recent General Log, and any electronic or paper calendars or todo lists you keep.
-2. Review Recent GENERAL LOG notes
+3. Review Recent GENERAL LOG notes
-3. Recall the day's plans, obligations, meetings, and events, and determine what additional preparation may be required
+4. Recall the day's plans, obligations, meetings, and events, and determine what additional preparation may be required
-4. Review DAWN CONTEXT PAGE
+5. Review DAWN CONTEXT PAGE
-5.📋 Review FATIGUE DUTY Chart
+6.📋 Review FATIGUE DUTY Chart
-6. 👀 Brief Sweep of the Physical Environment
 7. ⚔️ Record Today’s Intentions.
 Consult BRANCH if in any doubt.
 8. 🕳 Expected Hazards and Traps: What might go wrong?
 What ambushes are likely?
 9. 🛡 Review MESS HALL: What morale, nutrition, or recovery actions are needed?